NIVANorge/Mobius/README.md

 The framework lets you focus on specifying parameters, input timeseries (forcings) and equations for your model and it will set up the structure of the model and handle input/output file formats for you.
 The run speed of the models is typically very fast compared to something that is written in a managed language like Matlab or python, and is close to the speed of models hard coded in C++ or Fortran.

 Mobius can produce standalone executables.
 There is also the option to compile the models to .dll's that can be loaded in the graphical user interface [MobiView](https://github.com/NIVANorge/Mobius#the-mobiview-graphical-user-interface) or be called and interacted with from Python using our [python wrapper interface](https://github.com/NIVANorge/Mobius/tree/master/PythonWrapper).
 The python wrapper is great for writing your own calibration systems or for making your own post-processing and plots.
+We are also developing an [R wrapper](https://github.com/NIVANorge/Mobius/tree/master/RWrapper).

 ![Alt text](Documentation/img/plots.png?raw=true "Example of some plots made using Mobius and the python wrapper.")